Vizbi/state-budgets/README.md

-Data ana analysis of budgets of Indian States
+Data and analysis of budgets of Indian States
 -----------------------------------------------

 ### Karnataka